tslocke/hobocookbook/tutorials/agility.markdown

     end
 {.ruby}

 It is very common for websites to present information in a hierarchy, and this `children` declaration tells Hobo about the hierarchy of your data.
-The order is significant: in this example `stories` is the 'main' child relationship, and `memberships` is secondary.
+The order is significant; in this example `stories` is the 'main' child relationship, and `memberships` is secondary.
 The Rapid page generators use this information and place the `stories` collection in the main area of the page, and an aside section will be added for the `memberships`.

 Refresh any project page and you should see the collection, which will be empty of course, in a side-bar.

 ## A form with auto-completion

 Now we'll create the form to add a new person to the project.
-We'll set it up so that you can type the user's name, with autocompletion, in order to add someone to the project.
+We'll set it up so that you can type the user's name, with auto-completion, in order to add someone to the project.

 First we need the controller side of the auto-complete.
 We're going to add an auto-completer to ProjectsController that will only complete the names of people that are not already members of the project.
-Hobo's automatic scopes come very handy.
+Hobo's automatic scopes are very handy for this.
 Add this declaration to `projects_controller.rb`:

 	autocomplete :new_member_name do
 	  project = find_instance